 Paying Dutch taxes online

-If you want to file your taxes electronically, or indeed any other official form (e.g., local taxes), you need a DigiD account.
+If you want to file your taxes electronically, you need a DigiD account.

-Amsterdam city council requires every tourist to pay 7% city tax on their accommodation, which is typically included in the price.
-This contribution is put towards city improvements.
-Homeowners instead pay the yearly Dutch property tax (onroerendezaakbelasting) based on the value of their property, which is assessed by the municipality each year.
+Amsterdam city council requires every tourist to pay 7% city tax on their accommodation; generally, room prices include this in the price.
+Contributions from this tax go towards municipal improvements.
+Homeowners pay the yearly Dutch property tax (onroerendezaakbelasting) based on the value of their property.
+The municipality assesses this each year.

 Tax advisors in Amsterdam

-There’s a wide range of taxation professionals and services in the Netherlands, many offering advice in English and other European languages.
+There’s a wide range of taxation professionals and services in the Netherlands; in addition, many offer advice in English and other European languages.
 Expatica’s listings directory includes a list of tax advisors in Amsterdam and around the Netherlands.

 Dutch tax authority: Belastingdienst

-Belastingdienst has extensive information in English and downloadable forms and brochures.
+Belastingdienst has extensive information in English and downloadable forms and brochures about the Dutch tax system.

-There are separate offices for resident and non-resident taxpayers; email queries are not possible:
+There are separate offices for resident and non-resident taxpayers.
+However, e-mail queries are not possible:

 - Information line for non-resident tax issues: 055 538 5385 or +31 555 385 385.
 This covers businesses and individuals based abroad who are liable for Dutch tax and also those classified as non-residents for tax purposes.